auchung/seasonal-recipes/README.md

 **Conclusion**: Since the p-value is greater than 0.05, we fail to reject the null hypothesis. **There is no strong evidence that `avg_rating` missingness depends on `day_of_week`.**

-- We identified `avg_rating` as a column likely to be **NMAR**, due to its reliance on user interactions.
-- Our permutation tests showed that its missingness **does depend on `minutes`** but **not on `day_of_week`**.
-- These findings informed our data cleaning choices and modeling decisions in later steps.

-We identified missing values in the rating column and concluded it is **Not Missing At Random (NMAR)**because users may skip ratings for recipes they didn't like or finish.
-To explore dependencies, we performed permutation tests:
-    •    The missingness of rating was dependent on `submitted` due to the fact that more recent recipes had more missing ratings.
-    •    It was not dependent on `n_steps` (number of steps in the recipe).

 ## Hypothesis Testing